Gathering relevant data is the single most important thing in data-driven web development and personalization.

 Conversion tracking means counting conversions and transactions, and attributing them to modifications.
 Conversion and transaction data is stored in the Frosmo back end.
 Conversion tracking is essential for measuring the business performance of your site as well as Frosmo's impact on that performance.

 You can track conversions and transactions:

-Using the data layer.
-You can pass information about conversions and transactions through the Frosmo data layer.
+Using the Frosmo data layer.
+You can pass information about conversions and transactions to the data layer.
 The object you push to the data layer contains data about the conversion or transaction, such as ID, quantity, type, and value.
 This is by far the most effective way to track conversions and transactions.
 For more information, see Tracking conversions and Tracking transactions.

 You can also track conversions based on conversion definitions that you create in the Frosmo Control Panel.
-The conversion definitions, in turn, are based on triggered events you also create in the Control Panel.
-This way is the best in case you want to implement a simple conversion tracking scheme by yourself, and do not have the data layer in use on your site.
+The conversion definitions, in turn, are based on triggers, which you also create in the Control Panel.
+This is the best approach if you want to implement a simple conversion tracking scheme by yourself and do not have the data layer available on your site.
 For more information, see Creating and managing conversion definitions.